Steven-Maurice/esilv_api_project/AI_news_update/README.md

     - /article/<number>: Accesses the content of a specified article.
     - /ml or /ml/<number>: Executes a machine learning script.
 Depending on the desired goal, it applies to either all articles or a single one.
 For example, sentiment analysis.

-You can choose website about many subject like:
+We have chosen the subject :

-    - Updates on new AI tools.
+    Updates on new AI tools.
-    - News about image generation.
-    - Information on new models.
-    - Research papers, such as those from ArXiv or Google DeepMind.